sebnitu/vrembem/packages/modal/README.md

 ### `modal.collection`

-An array where all registered modals are stored.
-Each entry in the collection contains the following properties:
+An array where all modal objects are stored when registered.
+Each modal object contains the following properties:

 ```js
 {